SeaChange International (NASDAQ:SEAC) Now Covered by StockNews.com

-StockNews.com started coverage on shares of SeaChange International (NASDAQ:SEAC – Free Report) in a research report report published on Friday.
-The brokerage issued a hold rating on the software maker’s stock.
+StockNews.com assumed coverage on shares of SeaChange International (NASDAQ:SEAC – Get Free Report) in a research note issued on Friday.
+The brokerage set a “hold” rating on the software maker’s stock.

 Featured Articles